gregtam/jupyter-notebook-initializer/README.md

 thread_manager()
 ```

 This returns a DataFrame showing all completed and uncompleted threads.
 It also displays their start and end times, the total time for the code to run, and the comment.
+If there was an error in the code, then it will display that instead of the end time and completion time.

 We can also filter and show only finished or unfinished threads by running: